GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

     }
     ```

-1. Now, in the `RootDialog` class add an `ExploreCategory` method to handle the new **ExploreKnowledgeBase** intent, and retrieve from Azure Search a list of articles within the category entered by the user.
+1. Now, in the `RootDialog` class add an `ExploreCategory` method to handle the new **ExploreKnowledgeBase** intent and retrieve from Azure Search a list of articles within the category entered by the user.

     ``` csharp
     [LuisIntent("ExploreKnowledgeBase")]